TG9541/W1209/README.md

 ## About the STM8 eForth Base System

 The code is based on the [STM8EF binary release](https://github.com/TG9541/stm8ef/releases).
-The Makefile automatically retrieves the version specified by `STM8EF_VER`.
+The Makefile uses the "modular build" method to automatically build a binary for the board support folder `W1209-FD`.

 Please refer to the [STM8EF Wiki](https://github.com/TG9541/stm8ef/wiki) for more information.